 In addition to helping the individual in need of hospice, this form of care can help family members confront the emotional challenges of a dying loved one.

 1. How can I benefit from hospice care?

 In the event that you or your elderly loved one is suffering from a serious illness, the benefits of hospice care are great.

-Especially when considering pain management and 24-hour on-call staff, hospice care can bring you or your family peace of mind.
+Especially when considering pain management and 24-hour on-call private duty nursing staff, hospice care can bring you or your family peace of mind.
 Above all, we want to ensure that our loved ones are comfortable up until they pass away, and hospice care ensures that serious symptoms are treated and managed.
 For family members, the counseling and support that comes with hospice care can make planning for the future easier.
 Just as much as hospice care serves the needs of the patient, family members, and loved ones are an equal part of hospice care and management.

 2. What kind of services can I receive from hospice care?

 Services typically include basic medical care with attention to pain/symptom control, 24-hour access to a hospice care team, medical supplies and equipment, counseling and support for family members, and respite care for caregivers and family members who regularly care for the patient.
 If you are in need of more than one of these services, especially medical care with attention to pain or symptom control, then hospice care may be right for you.

 Hospice teams can include regular doctors and nurses, social workers, hospice and palliative medicine specialists, spiritual advisors, nursing assistants, pharmacists, respiratory therapists, psychologists, psychiatrists, physical therapists, and occupational therapists.
 While hospice care usually supplies a 24-hour door-to-door nurse service, it does not necessarily fill the needs that a regular caregiver might fill.
 Hospice care is meant to supply regular medical attention and provide comfort to patients.